-As social media giant Facebook prepares to release and discuss Q1 earnings, analysts might be wondering for how long growth can continue to exceed expectations with a data tracking fight brewing with Apple.
+When social media giant Facebook prepares to release and discuss Q2 earnings, just how much growth can be expected?

-But the good times may hit some bumps in the road.
-Apple (AAPL) has announced that when its IOS version 14.5 is released, for the first time its users will be asked if they want advertisers to track them via their iPhone’s unique identifier.
+But FB also said it anticipated increased ad-targeting headwinds in 2021 from regulatory and platform changes, notably from AAPL’s iOS 14.5 update, “which we expect to begin having an impact in the second quarter” FB said in a statement.
+With the new operating system release, for the first time AAPL users have been asked if they want advertisers to track them via their device’s unique identifier.
 Previously, being tracked was by default.
-The concern is that when asked, most people will decline to be tracked.
-FB uses tracking data for targeting ads—the lifeblood of its advertising.
+The concern is that when asked, most people could decline to be tracked.
+FB uses tracking data for targeting ads, the lifeblood of its advertising.

-FB also acknowledged that two trends from which it benefitted in 2020—increased online shopping and a consumer shift during the pandemic to products and away from services—shouldn’t be counted on in 2021 for continued advertising growth as before.
-“Looking forward, a moderation or reversal in one or both of these trends could serve as a headwind to our advertising revenue growth,” the company said in its earnings press release.
+FB also acknowledged that two trends from which it benefitted in 2020—increased online shopping and a consumer shift during the pandemic to products and away from services—shouldn’t be counted on in 2021 for continued advertising revenue growth as before.

 TD Ameritrade Network is brought to you by TD Ameritrade Media Productions Company.
 TD Ameritrade Media Productions Company and TD Ameritrade, Inc. are separate but affiliated subsidiaries of TD Ameritrade Holding Corporation.
 TD Ameritrade Holding Corporation is a wholly owned subsidiary of The Charles Schwab Corporation.